koole/glitterbot/README.md

 ### Using your own images
 If you don't like the Glitterplaatjes (What?!), Glitterbot can also send your team your own custom images.

-1. Replace the images in the `public` folder with your own images.
+1. Follow the instructions in the [koole/glittercdn](https://github.com/koole/glittercdn) repository.

-  **Make sure to maintain the existing folder structure.** Place images meant for specific days in the folders for these days (`public/mon` for monday, `public/tue` for tuesday).
-Place generic images that could be sent on any morning in the `public/generic` folder.
-Images should not be larger than 2MB, otherwise they won't automatically expand in Slack.
-To automatically remove bigger images, set `removeBig` to `true` in `images.js`.
-2. Run `node images.js` to generate a new `images.json` for your images.
-3. Upload the images.json file and all images to your own server.
-4. Change the source of the image host to your own server using the `--source` option.
+2. Change the source of the image host to your new host using the `--source` option.

 ### Configuration
 You can add these options when running Glitterbot to change settings.